Noise-Resilient Quantum Metrology with Quantum Computing: Methods

-Our experimental setup is based on a home-built confocal microscope utilizing a 532 nm continuous-wave (cw) excitation laser, commonly referred to as a green laser.
-The cw laser can be switched on and off within a timescale of approximately 10 ns using an acousto-optical modulator (AOM).
-The photoluminescence emitted by single NV center is collected through an oil-immersion objective lens with a numerical aperture (NA) of 1.35 and detected by a single-photon counting avalanche photodiode (APD).
+Our experimental implementation is based on a home-built confocal microscope designed for optical detection and coherent control of single NV centers in diamond.
+A continuous-wave 532~nm green laser provides optical initialization and readout of the electron spin.
+The laser intensity is modulated using an acousto–optical modulator, allowing sub–10~ns switching to generate laser pulses for spin polarization and fluorescence detection.
+Photoluminescence emitted from the NV center is collected through an oil-immersion objective lens with a numerical aperture of~1.45 and detected by a single-photon counting avalanche photodiode.

-A diamond crystal containing NV centers is placed beneath permanent magnets, which generate a static magnetic field of approximately 500 Gauss.
-This field shifts the resonance frequency of the NV center spin sensor to around 1.4 GHz.
-Spin resonance is detected optically via optically detected magnetic resonance (ODMR), which relies on spin state-dependent fluorescence.
+The diamond sample containing NV centers is placed beneath permanent magnets that generate a static magnetic field of approximately~500~Gauss.
+This field shifts the spin-resonance frequency of the NV electronic ground state to around~1.4~GHz.
+Optically detected magnetic resonance is used to monitor the spin transition, exploiting the fluorescence contrast between the $m_s=0$ and $m_s=\pm1$ states.

-Microwave (MW) radiation for spin manipulation is generated by amplitude modulation of a 1.4 GHz carrier signal at a modulation frequency of 200 MHz.
-This is achieved using an IQ mixer and an arbitrary waveform generator (AWG).
+Microwave signals for coherent spin control are generated by amplitude modulation of a 1.4~GHz carrier using an arbitrary waveform generator and an IQ mixer.
 The microwave signal is transmitted via coaxial cables and delivered to the NV centers through a coplanar waveguide.

-The excited-state level anti-crossing (ESLAC) effect in NV centers occurs when the axial magnetic field reaches approximately 500 Gauss (see Fig.~\ref{fig2}(b)).
-Under these conditions, optical pumping can be used to polarize the associated nuclear spin~\cite{jacques2009dynamic}.
-In our experiment, the static 500 Gauss magnetic field is applied specifically to enhance the ESLAC effect.
-Notably, this effect does not influence the qPCA protocol.

-To simulate random magnetic field noise, artificial Gaussian noise is generated using a computer.
-Due to experimental constraints, dynamically adjusting the magnitude of the external magnetic field for each pulse sequence is both technically challenging and resource-intensive.
-As a practical alternative, 800 different random magnetic fields are generated per iteration to emulate Gaussian-distributed noise.
-Each field is measured 10,000 times, resulting in $n = 2 \times 10^6$ projection measurements.
+These pulses implement the Ramsey and PQC sequences described in the main text.
+The free-evolution period~$\tau$ determines the phase accumulation $\phi = \gamma_e B \tau$, where $\gamma_e$ is the electron gyromagnetic ratio and $B$ the local magnetic field to be estimated.